thmichaellin/poem_theme_classifier/README.md

 - Multi-label text classification using a pre-trained **DistilBERT** model.
 - Preprocessing of text data and tag grouping with LCA.
 - Visualization of model performance (losses, Hamming scores).
-- Ability to predict tags for unseen poems.
+- Ability to predict themes for unseen poems.

 ## Requirements